veertuinc/anka-docs/_partials/arm/Anka Virtualization/pull/_index.md

   -q,--quiet         Do not show progress
   -r,--regisry <val>
-                     Specifies alternate source of a pull operation
+                     Specifies an alternate source of a pull operation
 ```